antmicro/benchalot/README.md

 #### Custom Metrics and Stages

-Standard syntax for specifying stages does not work with custom metrics.
+The standard syntax for specifying stages does not work with custom metrics.
-To specify your own stages with custom metrics make sure that command prints formatted measurements formatted like `csv` file to `stdout`.
+To specify your own stages with custom metrics, make sure that the command prints csv-formatted measurements to `stdout`.

-For example, if the custom metric command outputs this:
+For example, if the custom metric command outputs the following:

 ```csv
 stage1,stage2
 19.3,30.12
 ```

 Benchalot will store `19.3` as the measurement for `stage1` and `30.12` as the measurement for `stage2`.

 ## CLI